 The review committee will recommend admission or denial of admission in one of three ways: (1) admit or re-enroll the applicant without conditions, (2) admit or re-enroll the applicant with condition (i.e., restrictions on location or place, denial of option to live in university housing facilities, etc.), or (3) deny admission or re-enrollment of the applicant.
 Recommendations on admission or re-enrollment will be forwarded from the review committee to the appropriate university administrator who will formally admit or deny admission to the applicant based on the recommendation from the committee.
 The recommendation of the review committee is final and not subject to appeal.
-The review committee is typically comprised of the vice president for student development, the academic vice president, the dean of admission and the director of campus safety, or their respective designees.
+The review committee is typically comprised of the vice president for student development, the vice president for academic affairs, human resource director, or the vice president of finance and administration, the dean of admission and the director of campus safety, or their respective designees.